Steaua fans

-The term Steaua fans refers to all people who support FCSB and Steaua București, a Romanian sports club with several departments and a Romanian football club, respectively.
+The term Steaua fans refers to all people who support Steaua București and FCSB, a Romanian sports club with several departments and a Romanian football club, respectively.

 As Steaua is, judging by performances, the most successful Romanian football team, they enjoy the biggest support among Romanian football fans.
 A survey conducted in 2004 suggested that the Ghencea-based team accounts for approximately 42% of all Romanian football lovers, meaning about five million fans inside and outside Romania's borders.
 This large number of supporters is in large part to the club's outstanding performances, both domestically and internationally.

 Following the 2014 decision by the High Court of Cassation and Justice in the case initiated three years prior, where CSA Steaua București sued FCSB for the unlawful use of the Steaua name and trademark, the fanbase has split.

 History

-The Old Days (1947–1995)
+Origins (1947–1995)

-However, at the beginning, being the club of the Romanian Army, Steaua drew its supporters mostly from people linked with the Army.
-The first waves of new fans came at the beginning of the 1950s, when CCA's legendary golden team won the hearts of many people delighted by their spectacular play.
+As the club of the Romanian Army, Steaua drew its early supporters primarily from those with military ties.
+The first waves of new fans came at the beginning of the 1950s, when success brought the club greater recognition.

-It was not until 1974 with the erection of Stadionul Steaua in south-western Bucharest that the Steaua zones of supporters came to standardize themselves in the regions adjacent to the arena, subsequently covering the whole southern half of Bucharest, a city geographically divided by the Dâmbovița River.
+It was not until 1974 with the erection of Stadionul Steaua in south-western Bucharest that the Steaua zones of supporters came to standardize themselves in the regions adjacent to the arena, subsequently covering the whole southern half of Bucharest, a city geographically divided by the Dâmbovița River.In 1986, Steaua gained attention following a success in the European Cup.

-1986 is the year when Steaua began to become the most beloved club in the country.
-The extraordinary success in the European Cup of a fantastic team that was to remain among Europe's finest for another three years turned everyone's attention to the red and blues.
-Steaua is leader in fan support with 42% population of country.